California woman charged in killings of sister, baby niece - KESQ

 California woman charged in killings of sister, baby niece

 FRESNO, Calif.
-(AP) — A California woman and her boyfriend were charged Monday with the murder of her 18-year-old sister and 3-week-old niece who were shot in their Fresno home out of jealousy and sibling rivalry in September, authorities said.
+(AP) — A California woman and her boyfriend were charged Monday with the murder of her 18-year-old sister and 3-week-old niece who were shot to death in their Fresno home in September out of jealousy and sibling rivalry, authorities said.

-She and her boyfriend allegedly agreed to kill her sister and she fired a 9mm handgun multiple times as her sister and niece slept, killing them both, prosecutors said.
+She and her boyfriend allegedly agreed to kill her sister and on Sept.
+24 she fired a 9mm handgun multiple times as her sister and niece slept, killing them both, prosecutors said.

-It wasn’t immediately known if Solorio-Rivera and Arroyo-Morales have retained attorneys who could speak on their behalf.
+It wasn’t immediately known if Solorio-Rivera and Arroyo-Morales have retained attorneys who can speak on their behalf.
 They are scheduled to be arraigned Tuesday.

 Fresno police arrested the couple last week and they are being held at the Fresno County Jail on a $2 million bond.